leotam/leotam.github.io/_posts/2016-03-13-DistributedTF.markdown

 --cluster_spec='worker|192.168.555.254:2500;192.168.555.255:2501' --job_name=worker --task_id=1 &
 {% endhighlight %}

-The second node has been assigned a task_id of 2.
+The second node has been assigned a task_id of 1 (0 indexing).
 How does this work in practice?
 We'll perform a simple distributed example using matrix multiplication computed on different nodes.

 {% highlight python %}
 import tensorflow as tf